 Part Game, Part Comedy - ALL Murdery!

-We are thrilled to be invited to participate in the Ōamaru Victorian Heritage Celebrations with a Victorian murder mystery inspired by this year’s theme - Migration - how we all came here in search of a better life.
+We are thrilled to be invited again to the Ōamaru Victorian Heritage Celebrations with a Victorian murder mystery incorporating this year’s theme - Growing For Gold!

 See the full programme on the VHC website here.